 Pinot Noir: Taste & Alcohol

-Pinot Noir is renowned for its elegance, complexity, and nuanced flavor profile, making it a favorite among collectors who value subtlety over power.
+Pinot Noir is built on elegance and complexity.
+Its nuanced flavor profile makes it a favorite among collectors who value subtlety over sheer power.

-Its naturally high acidity and low-to-moderate tannins create a smooth, refined drinking experience.
+Naturally high acidity and low-to-moderate tannins create a smooth, refined drinking experience that rewards patience and attention.

 - Taste Profile: Pinot Noir is characterized by its bright red fruit flavors, such as cherry, raspberry, and strawberry.
 Secondary notes often include earthiness, such as forest floor and truffle, along with floral undertones like rose and violet.
 With age, tertiary notes like spice, leather, and tea leaves emerge, adding depth and complexity.